 Restaurant review: Palatino, Clerkenwell

-This new casual joint in Clerkenwell from Stevie Parle (of Dock Kitchen, Craft London and Rotorino fame) celebrates Roman food both old and new
+This casual joint in Clerkenwell from Stevie Parle (of Dock Kitchen, Craft London and Rotorino fame) celebrates Roman food both old and new

 What's the draw:

 Parle first visited Rome aged 17, when his employers (Rose Gray and Ruth Rogers at the River Café, no less) packed him off with a long list of recommendations.
 Palatino is his paean to the food and spirit of the Italian capital, in a setting – exposed ducts and pipes running overhead; marigold-yellow leather banquettes and bare-wood tables – that couldn't be more Clerkenwell if it tried.

 Start with a cocktail and make it the Cynar, sour cherry and pine needle house spritz, because (yeah, we're going there, wait for it) when in Rome, and all that.
 The all-Italian wine list's neatly divided into Classico (classic stuff), Unico (unique stuff) and Speciale (go on, have a guess).
 We went Unico (natch) and glugged the Sette Vigne 2012 – a dark and spicy red that's surprisingly subtle considering it's made with equal amounts of seven different grapes (corvina, primitivo, barbera, nebbiolo, montepulciano, aglianico and sangiovese, since you asked) from vineyards all over Italy.

 What to eat: